 On the Sunday before Christmas, and on Easter Sunday, the Fairview Evangelical Presbyterian Church Choir, offers a musical cantata, accompanied by a full orchestra.
 The choir is under the direction of choir director, Clark Lash.

 Fairview confesses Reformed Covenantal Theology.
 Baptism is based upon confession of faith in Jesus Christ.
 For an adult, that confession of faith must be their own.
 For an infant, that confession of faith must be made by at least one of the child’s parents.
 In presenting a child for baptism, parents are promising to do all in their power to raise their child to honorable, faithful adulthood, knowing and loving Jesus Christ.
-If you have questions about baptism, please speak with Pastor Mark.
+If you have questions about baptism, please speak with Tim Latham.

 The Lord’s Supper